 The Enquiry line is open between 9am and 5pm on weekdays.
 If you can’t make that sort of telephone call when you are at work, you could submit your query using the Insolvency Service form and you will get a reply by email.

-You may be skeptical about calling a government “help line”, expecting your call to be answered by call centre staff who aren’t going to understand your situation.
+You may be sceptical about calling a government “help line”, expecting your call to be answered by call centre staff who aren’t going to understand your situation.
 But the Insolvency Service enquiry line is answered by experts.
 And you don’t usually have to wait in a queue for ages.

 The menu was fast and easy to understand.